jupyterlab/jupyterlab/docs/source/getting_started/accessibility.rst

 .. note::

-    This statement was last updated on the 19th of April 2024.
+    This statement was last updated on the 22nd of July 2024.

 Jupyter audits
 --------------